acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 System overview
 ---------------

-The Acconeer sensor is a pulsed coherent radar, which means that it transmits radio signals in short pulses where the starting phase is well known, as illustrated in :numref:`fig_transmit_signal_length`.
+The Acconeer sensor is a mm wavelength pulsed coherent radar, which means that it transmits radio signals in short pulses where the starting phase is well known, as illustrated in :numref:`fig_transmit_signal_length`.

 .. _fig_transmit_signal_length:
 .. figure:: /_static/introduction/fig_transmit_signal_length.png
     :scale: 60
     :align: center

     Illustration of the time domain transmitted signal from the Acconeer A111 sensor, a radar sweep typically consists of thousands of pulses.
+The length of the pulses can be controlled by setting Profile.

 These transmitted signals are reflected by an object and the time elapsed between transmission and reception of the reflected signal (:math:`t_{delay}`) is used to calculate the distance to the object by using